 Fortunately, the team of Harper and Fish (right) entertain as they struggle against the system, a pair of Davids fighting Goliath.
 We pull for them, along with Brandon’s dad (Russell Hornsby) and his friend, Kadeuce (Corey Champagne).
 Brandon’s mom, Latrice, stays lost in anguish and anger, and Regina King does well with the role, not eliciting excessive sympathy from anyone.
 There are no saints in this TV series.

 The last quarter of Seven Seconds abruptly turns into a courtroom drama.
-Like most legal TV series, the proceedings are often not quite convincing.
+Like most legal TV series, the proceedings are often less than convincing.
 To its credit, the story sidesteps an anticipated John Grisham movie, Hollywood-style ending.

 There’s much more to the series.
 It plays out in a novel-like arc, with tangents and side stories.
 Though many characters fit stereotypes, Seven Seconds spends time giving them personality and depth.
 Perhaps, too much time.
 By the end, it’s like we’ve slogged through a month of recent headline news stories without gaining any new insight.